Configuration on ASP.NET Core

-The UseElasticApm() extension method offers an overload to pass an IConfiguration instance to the APM Agent.
-To use this type of setup, which is typical in an ASP.NET Core application, your application’s Startup.cs file should contain code similar to the following:
+The AddElasticApm() extension method on the IServiceCollection automatically accesses configuration bound via the Microsoft.Extensions.Configuration sources.
+To use this type of setup, which is typical in an ASP.NET Core application, your application’s Program.cs file should contain code similar to the following:

 With this setup, the Agent is able to be configured in the same way as any other library in your application.
-For example, any configuration source that has been configured on the IConfiguration instance being passed to the APM Agent can be used to set Agent configuration values.
+For example, any configuration source that has been configured on the IConfiguration instance in use in the application can be used to set Agent configuration values.

 More information is available in the official Microsoft .NET Core configuration docs You can find the key for each APM configuration option in this documentation, under the IConfiguration or Web.config key column of the option’s description.

-The UseElasticApm method only turns on ASP.NET Core monitoring.
-To turn on tracing for everything supported by the Agent on .NET Core, including HTTP and database monitoring, use the UseAllElasticApm method from the Elastic.Apm NetCoreAll package.
+The AddElasticApm method only turns on ASP.NET Core monitoring.
+To turn on tracing for everything supported by the Agent on .NET Core, including HTTP and database monitoring, use the AddAllElasticApm method from the Elastic.Apm NetCoreAll package.
 Learn more in ASP.NET Core setup.

-Here is a sample appsettings.json configuration file for a typical ASP.NET Core application that has been activated with UseElasticApm().
-There are two important takeaways, which are listed as callouts below the example:
+Here is a sample appsettings.json configuration file for a typical ASP.NET Core application that has been activated with AddElasticApm().
+There is one important takeaway, listed as a callout below the example:

 {